gabriel-dehan/WolcenExtractor/README.md

 ## Troubleshooting

-- Sometimes, the execution hands during a DDS conversion phase, in this case, just hitting enter usually solves the issue.
+- Sometimes, the execution hangs during a DDS conversion phase, in this case, just hitting enter usually solves the issue.
 - Some `DDS` files just can't be converted by image magick, and will be left as is.
 You can still open those in Photoshop, Gimp, Paint.net (with the necessary plugin) or a DDS Viewer or converter.

 ## Dev